 Falls can be a serious problem in the hospital.
-They may be caused by:
+Factors that increase the risk of falls include:

 Hospital staff often do not see patients fall.
 But falls require attention right away to lessen the risk of injury.

-If you are with a patient when they begin to fall:
+If you are with a patient when he or she begins to fall:

 Stay with the patient and call for help.